Stroke is a largely preventable event. Many risks can be reduced by making lifestyle changes.

 - stress, which may cause a temporary rise in blood pressure.

-Haemorrhagic stroke can also occur from the rupture of a balloon-like expansion of a blood vessel (aneurysm) and badly formed blood vessels in the brain.
+Haemorrhagic stroke can also be caused by an aneurysm (the expansion and rupture of a blood vessel) or by badly formed blood vessels within the brain.

 A traumatic head injury can also cause bleeding into the brain.
 In most cases, the cause is obvious but bleeding into the lining of the brain (subdural haematoma) can occur without any obvious signs of trauma, especially in the elderly.
 The symptoms and signs can then mimic a stroke.